Cyber Mobility Mirror: A Deep Learning-based Real-World Object Perception Platform Using Roadside LiDAR: CMM Field Operational System

 \subsection{System Initialization}

 As demonstrated by Fig.~\ref{fig:LiDAR install}, the LiDAR is installed at the northwest corner of the intersection (marked as the red circle) of University Ave. and Iowa Ave. in Riverside, California.
 In this work, an OUSTER\textregistered 64-Channel 3D LiDAR is used as a major roadside sensor, mounted on a signal pole at the height of 14-15 ft above the ground with the appropriate pitch and yaw angles to cover the monitoring area enclosed by the orange rectangle in Fig.~\ref{fig:LiDAR install}.
 The edge computer at the intersection receives the stream of LiDAR data in the form of UDP packets.
-A frame of data is sampled from the incoming UDP stream.
-Other point cloud attributes such as 3D location, i.e., $x$, $y$, $z$, and the reflectivity, $i$, of each point are bundled into an $N\times4$ array to be used in the inference pipeline, which will be discussed in Section~\ref{inference}.
+Other point cloud attributes such as 3D location, i.e., $x$, $y$, $z$, and the intensity, $i$, of each point are bundled into an $N\times4$ array to be used in the inference pipeline.